 The next morning we had room service because you can’t go to a place like this and NOT get room service once!
 It just adds to the luxury of it!
 Our retreat didn’t start until later that evening, so we had all day to explore.
 We walked around inside the hotel, but I can tell you there was so much of it that we never saw, strolled around the lake and had tea!

+One of the things high on our list when visiting Lake Louise was high tea.
 I honestly can’t remember which tea we had, but I feel like it might have been the IceWine.
 The finger food with it was awesome!
 There were fresh berries, mini lobster croissants, smoked salmon roulade, lemon thyme and cucumber sandwiches, scones, and desserts!
 The chocolate one was my favorite (of course!).
 This was definitely a moment that made my mother very happy!

 The hotel is situated right on the lustrous emerald lake facing the Victoria Glacier.
 With it being at the beginning of winter, the lake wasn’t frozen yet.
 It would have a thin layer occasionally attempting to cover it, but it didn’t fully succeed while we were there.
 The lake is so clear and the reflections in it are astounding!
 There is a path that goes around the lake.
 Looking back to the hotel over the lake was amazing!